Things to do in Stockbridge

 Remember your camera, as you don’t want to miss capturing these unique pieces of Edinburgh’s history.

-Water Of Leith 600X250Connecting Balerno in the south-west of the city with Leith and the Firth of Forth in the north, the Water of Leith Walkway runs 13 miles through the city.
-Navigated as one route, or broken into sections, one of the most popular sections is from Stockbridge to Dean Village and whether walking or cycling this family friendly walkway is alive with nature, with native wildflowers, heron, kingfishers and ancient mighty trees paving the way.
+Connecting Balerno in the south west with the neighbourhood of Leith and the Firth of Forth in the north, the Water of Leith Walkway runs 13 miles through the city.
+Navigated as one route, or broken into sections, one of the most popular sections is from Stockbridge to Dean Village and whether walking or cycling this family friendly walkway is alive with nature, with native wildflowers, heron, kingfishers and ancient mighty trees.

-St Bernards Well 2 600X250On your way, be sure not to miss St. Bernard’s Well.
+On your way, be sure not to miss St. Bernard’s Well.
 Designed by painter Alexander Nasmyth in 1789, the figurine inside the structure is a depiction of the Greek goddess of health Hygeia.
 This natural spring was originally discovered in 1760 and locals believed that ‘taking the waters’ in this natural spring was thought to have restorative, if not actual healing, powers.

-Dean Village 2 600X250For a feeling of stepping back in time, Dean Village is a true timepiece.
+For a feeling of stepping back in time, Dean Village is a true timepiece.
 Dating from the 1880’s the village was originally home to various mills and buildings that housed the workers.
 Reminders of the village’s past can still be seen today, with mill stones and stone plaques carved with depictions of bread and pies.

 Top Tip: Water of Leith Conservation Trust provide a free Audio Trail which is worth downloading.
-Plaques along the 13-mile route highlight each section, which includes information on local history, the river and its wildlife.
+Plaques along the 13 mile route highlight each section, which includes information on local history, the river and its wildlife.

-Stockbridge Market 600X250Not to be confused with Stockbridge’s modern day Sunday market, located between St. Stephen Place and Hamilton Place can still be seen the remnants of the facade from Stockbridge’s 19th-century market.
+Not to be confused with Stockbridge’s modern day Sunday market, you can see the remnants of the facade from Stockbridge’s 19th century market between St. Stephen Place and Hamilton Place.
 The market ran for over 80 years, before it’s demise in 1906.
-Today, the archway is a category “B” Listed building with columns on either side which support a pediment inscribed with the name of the market and the words - Butcher Meat, Fruits, Fish and Poultry.
+Today, the archway is a category “B” Listed building with columns on either side which support a pediment inscribed with the name of the market and the words – Butcher Meat, Fruits, Fish and Poultry.

 Markets